Last updated on March 6, 2025

 Citywatch Sphinx | Illustration by Magali Villeneuve

-Despite the dominance of aggro decks, surveil made its appearance on two different archetypes at the Pro Tour Guilds of Ravnica.
-Teferi, Hero of Dominaria was one deck’s centerpiece and Sinister Sabotage played a significant role in controlling the game while crafting the following turns.
-It also incidentally helped Search for Azcanta get activated quicker.
+Despite the dominance of aggro decks, surveil made its appearance in two different archetypes at the Pro Tour Guilds of Ravnica.
+Teferi, Hero of Dominaria was one deckโs centerpiece and Sinister Sabotage played a significant role in controlling the game while crafting the following turns.
+It also incidentally helped Search for Azcanta transform quicker.

-Jumping a bit into more recent history, Doom Whisperer saw a bit of play in the Uro, Titan of Nature's Wrath Sultai decks that dominated Historic a while ago.
-It wasn’t a deck that relied on surveil to work but the card had great synergy with the rest of the build.
+Doom Whisperer saw a bit of play in the Uro, Titan of Nature's Wrath Sultai decks that dominated Historic for a time.
+It wasnโt a deck that relied on surveil to work but the card had great synergy with the rest of the build.

-Surveil was then reintroduced in June 2021 as one of Modern Horizon 2’s set mechanics.
+Surveil was reintroduced in June 2021 as one of Modern Horizon 2โs set mechanics.
 Dragon's Rage Channeler has seen the most play since its introduction.
 Not only does it enable itself to get bigger, but it also synergizes very well with cards that benefit from filling the graveyard.
-A new modern deck became viable in the meta with MH2’s release: Izzet Tempo.
-We also saw an already-popular archetype, Izzet Blitz, get buffed with the introduction of this card.
+Izzet Tempo became a viable Modern deck in the meta with MH2โs release.

 Dakkon, Shadow Slayer | Illustration by Richard Kane Ferguson

-Surveil is very similar to scry as both are keyword abilities that let you craft your turns based on looking at the top X cards from your library.
-However, putting your cards in your graveyard with surveil instead of the bottom of your library is a definite advantage.
-This subtle but important different enables more synergies like the ones we covered in the decks I mentioned earlier.
+Surveil is very similar to scry as both are keyword abilities that let you craft your turns based on looking at the top X cards of your library.
+However, putting cards in your graveyard with surveil instead of the bottom of your library is a definite advantage.
+This subtle but important difference enables more synergies.

-It might be better to scry a card rather than mill it in some situations.
-For example, you’d be better off putting a creature card in the bottom of your library in a Grenzo, Dungeon Warden deck.
+It might be better to scry a card rather than mill it in a few rare situations.
+For example, youโd be better off putting a creature card on the bottom of your library in a Grenzo, Dungeon Warden deck.
 Scry works better if you want to put a free creature on the battlefield with this legendary rogue.

 Another application where scry is better is in combo decks like those that run Thassa's Oracle and Tainted Pact.
 You can enable easy wins by combining these cards with Brainstorm.